ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

         }
     }

 This attribute defines the "global" customised names using the following pattern:- key.id.type where:-

 ::

-	key 	= one of the supported key values prefixed with the string "pathTo" id  	= global or an option identifer type    = css, html or js (The customized type)
+	key 	= one of the supported key values prefixed with the string "pathTo" id  	= global or an option identifier type    = css, html or js (The customized type)

 The supported "pathToxxxxx" keys are used to select the file where the customised elements should be located.
 Note the customized elements are located through the /option/ pathname.
 Customized elements currently supported are:-
 ::

-	CssCustom     Custom CSS files.
+	pathToCssCustom     Custom CSS files.
-	JSCustom      Custom Javascript files
+	pathToJSCustom      Custom Javascript files
-	W2hparm       Custom w2hparm parameters
+	pathToW2hparm       Custom w2hparm parameters
-	PrintCss      Custom print style CSS
+	pathToPrintCss      Custom print style CSS
-	Help          Custom Help pages
+	pathToHelp          Custom Help pages

 To activate the "option" mode perform the following actions:-

 - Update the W2hparm.js to include the global-settings option.
 Include the relevant keynames within the global option settings you wish to modify.
 - Update the XXX-03P transactions to point to the CLI-DIR.
-The modifified w2hparm.js will now be loaded from CLI-DIR and not the default W2H-DIR.
+The modified w2hparm.js will now be loaded from CLI-DIR and not the default W2H-DIR.
 - Upload the modified w2hparm.js to the CLI-DIR directory.
 - Run the supplied ARBOLOAD job in the CNTL library with OPTION=YES set.
 This will add two new transactions to the W2H and CLI entries to define the /option pathname.
-- Create the customized files (javascript, CSS, help, parm) and upload them to the CLI directory.
+- Create the customized files (Javascript, CSS, help, parm) and upload them to the CLI directory.

 Default mode
 ------------